Close Button

 What is an allergy?

-An allergy is a reaction, usually an immune response, your body has to a particular food or substance.
-You can be allergic to almost anything, but the most common substances that your body can become hypersensitive to are foods, pollen, fur, or dust.
-Allergies are more common in children but adults can get them too.
+You can be allergic to almost anything, but the most common substances that your body can become hypersensitive to are foods, pollen, fur, dust or moulds.
+Allergies are more common in children, but adults can get them too and your immune system (and therefore the allergies you are subject to) can change during your lifetime.

 What are the symptoms of an allergic reaction?